smenjas/software-engineering-notes/number-theory-tutorial.md

 How many binary digits do you need to have 16 different values?

 (Those two questions are asking the same thing.)

-If you can answer this question, you know number theory.

 Hint: the answer to the questions above is the binary (base 2) [logarithm](https://en.wikipedia.org/wiki/Logarithm) of 16.